 You do not talk about Gluttony Club.

 Actually we do talk about it.
 But let’s start at the beginning.
-In late 2000 one of my closest real friends at school1 suggested celebrating New Year’s Eve together with a few friends and – if applicable – their partners.
+In late 2000 one of my closest real friends at school ((it was our final year)) suggested celebrating New Year’s Eve together with a few friends and – if applicable – their partners.
 So we went grocery shopping together, met up at his parents’ place, invaded the basement and had a traditional German New Year’s Eve Dinner.

-Around midnight all of us gathered outside to kick off the New Year with a glass of sparkling wine.2
+Around midnight all of us gathered outside to kick off the New Year with a glass of sparkling wine. ((well, one of us missed it by a minute, deciding he needed to pee at 23:58))

 We had a great deal of fun, so we decided to repeat this the following year and a tradition was born.
-The group grew and changed a little3, I opted out one year to go to Edinburgh.
+The group grew and changed a little ((due to changing relationships and in one case someone dropping off the radar and not even replying to mails or text messages anymore)), I opted out one year to go to Edinburgh.

 Apart from those minor disruptions the core group basically remained the same.

-After a few years of preparing dinner together, one of us suggested changing the setup a little.4
+After a few years of preparing dinner together, one of us suggested changing the setup a little. ((we ran out of ideas after having fondue, raclette, burritos and a different kind of fondue))

-So for the next year we decided to split up, assign the courses (starters, salad, main course, dessert) to the participants and try to keep the actual food a surprise until the very last moment, where possible.5.
+So for the next year we decided to split up, assign the courses (starters, salad, main course, dessert) to the participants and try to keep the actual food a surprise until the very last moment, where possible. ((You DO NOT talk about Gluttony Club.
+This was made easier by having a lot of people being open-minded as to food.
+Well, baring one very special case, but that is another story)).

 It was a raging success, so the updated tradition went on and expanded.
 Until at one point we were pretty much continuously serving and preparing new courses in one night, starting at 7pm and having dessert at about 3am.